PRINCE-PRASAD/SQL/README.md

 (it will show only female gender)

 SELECT * FROM employee WHERE e_salary >10000 ;
-(it will show on;y that table whoese salary more than 10000)
+(it will show only that table whoese salary more than 10000)